cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/deployment.md

 There are good reasons to use a managed network within an organisation, even if it does not provide the same level of data integrity and transparency as a public blockchain network.

-Both types are decentralised P2P networks, which share the distributed ledger with all network participants and synchronise it through the use of a protocol, often referred to as a **consensus mechanism**.
+Both types are decentralized P2P networks, which share the distributed ledger with all network participants and synchronise it through the use of a protocol, often referred to as a **consensus mechanism**.
 Also, private and public blockchains guarantee **immutability** to a certain degree.

 It is often argued that managed blockchains are not that different from traditional database networks.
 Still, we can ascribe them a certain merit by pointing out the technical differences between traditional database networks and blockchain-based networks.